 This easy pasta salad combines all the elements of a class Greek salad and adds feta.
 The combination of feta cheese, olives, tomatoes, cucumbers, and lots of oregano is the perfect thing to pair with cooked pasta.

-This Asian-inspired pasta salad combines hearty soba noodles with carrots, edamame, sugar snap peas, and cilantro all tossed in a delicious honey soy dressing.
+This Asian-inspired noodle bowl combines hearty soba noodles with carrots, edamame, sugar snap peas, and cilantro all tossed in a delicious honey soy dressing.
 It's easy to make and works for great for meal prep since the edamame adds plant-based protein.

 Asian Noodle Salad

 This easy Asian noodle salad is made with an almond butter dressing that tastes amazing on everything.
 Use any combination of vegetables and noodles you like and double up the dressing if love lots of dressing.

 This tasty BLT pasta salad combines all the amazing elements of a BLT sandwich with pasta and ranch dressing.
 It is one of the tastiest salads around and always popular at picnics and gatherings.